Robert Smith (Maryland politician)

-Robert Smith (November 3, 1757 – November 26, 1842) was an American politician.
+Robert Smith (November 3, 1757 – November 26, 1842) was an American politician, diplomat, and admiralty lawyer.
 He served as the second United States Secretary of the Navy from 1801 to 1809 and the sixth United States Secretary of State from 1809 to 1811.
 He was the younger brother of Senator Samuel Smith.

+Smith was a veteran of the American Revolutionary War and later graduated from Princeton University, then known as the College of New Jersey.
+As a respected lawyer, Smith became part of Baltimore's political elite, launching his political career under Thomas Jefferson and later James Madison.

+After a forced resignation from the Cabinet in 1811, Smith served as president of the American Bible Society and the Maryland Agriculture Society.
+Retired from public office, Smith died in 1842.

 Early life

-Smith was born in Lancaster in the Province of Pennsylvania.
-During the American Revolutionary War, he fought in the Continental Army and participated in the Battle of Brandywine.
+Smith was born in Lancaster, Province of Pennsylvania.
+During the American Revolutionary War, Smith enlisted as a private in the Continental Army, later participating in the Battle of Brandywine.

+Legal practice

-He graduated from Princeton in 1781 and began to practice law in Maryland.
+He graduated from Princeton in 1781 and was admitted to the Maryland Bar.
+In private practice, Smith specialized in admiralty law.
+Smith flourished as a maritime lawyer, establishing the "largest admiralty practice of his time."

-Career
+Political career

+Smith was well-respected from his legal career.
+Due to his public profile, Smith was selected as an elector to the Electoral College representing Maryland during the 1788–89 United States presidential election.

+Elected office

-Smith was selected as an elector to the Electoral College representing Maryland during the 1788–89 United States presidential election.
-He was then elected to the Maryland State Senate from 1793 to 1795 and to the Maryland House of Delegates from 1796 to 1800.
-President Thomas Jefferson appointed him as Secretary of the Navy in July 1801 after William Jones declined the position.
+After Smith's entry to partisan politics, he was elected to the Maryland State Senate from 1793 to 1795 and to the Maryland House of Delegates from 1796 to 1800.
+While serving in the Maryland House, Smith was also elected to the Baltimore City Council in 1798.

+Cabinet Secretary

+As a legal expert in admiralty law, Thomas Jefferson appointed him as Secretary of the Navy in July 1801, after William Jones declined the position.
 On March 2, 1805, the Senate confirmed the appointments of Smith as United States Attorney General and Jacob Crowninshield as Secretary of the Navy.
-However, Crowninshield declined his appointment, so Smith briefly served as both Attorney General and Secretary of the Navy.
+However, Crowninshield declined his appointment for health reasons, so Smith briefly served as both Attorney General and Secretary of the Navy.

 Eventually, President Jefferson appointed John Breckinridge to replace Smith as Attorney General and Smith resumed his role as a full-time Secretary of the Navy.

 Smith left the office of Secretary of the Navy at the end of President Jefferson's administration on March 4, 1809.
 President James Madison appointed Smith to serve as Secretary of State on March 6, 1809, and he served in this position until his forced resignation on April 1, 1811.